Brenton Kenkel

 "Learning How Hard to Fight."

-"Mechanism Design Goes to Nuclear War" (with Peter Schram).
+"Mechanism Design Goes to Nuclear War."With Peter Schram.

-"Competition and Free-Riding in Electoral Contests with Outside Spending" (with Mellissa Meisels).
+"Competition and Free-Riding in Electoral Contests with Outside Spending."With Mellissa Meisels.

-"Diplomatic Relations and Conflict Management: A Dynamic Analysis."
-[2018-08-28]
+"Diplomatic Relations and Conflict Management: A Dynamic Analysis."[2018-08-28]

 Teaching

-In the fall of 2024, my office hours are Tuesdays from 2:00–4:00pm in Commons Center 326.
+In the spring of 2026, my office hours are Tuesdays from 2:00 to 3:30pm in Commons 326.

 Undergraduate courses

-Crisis Diplomacy (PSCI 2220) [spring 2022]
+Crisis Diplomacy (PSCI 2220)[spring 2022]

-Causes of War (PSCI 2221) [fall 2022]
+Causes of War (PSCI 2221)[fall 2022]

-Quantitative Political Science I: Computing (PSCI 2300) [fall 2024]
+Quantitative Political Science I: Computing (PSCI 2300)[fall 2025] [fall 2024] [lecture notes]

 Graduate courses

-Statistics for Political Research II (PSCI 8357) [spring 2023] [lecture notes]
+Statistics for Political Research II (PSCI 8357)[spring 2023] [lecture notes]

-Formal Models of International Relations (PSCI 8367) [fall 2024] [fall 2022]
+Formal Models of International Relations (PSCI 8367)[fall 2024] [fall 2022]

-Structural Estimation for Political Science (Independent study) [summer 2024]
+Structural Estimation for Political Science (Independent study)[summer 2024]

-Political Economy of War (PSC 586, University of Rochester) [spring 2018]
+Political Economy of War (PSC 586, University of Rochester)[spring 2018]